jzone1366/webSci_lab4/README.md

 #webSci_lab4
-This lab reads tweets from the twitter api and displays them to the screen in a feed.
-It also displays hashtags that are trending as well.
-It uses JQuery Mobile to make the application rsponsive by using media queries and the grid system.
+This Application uses JQuery Mobile to display information about the Authenticated User and the 100 most current tweets on their timeline in a cycling manner.
+OAuth is used to authenticate the user using the Twitter API.
+[TwitterOAuth](https://github.com/abraham/twitteroauth) library is used to connect to the API.